 Dr. Goldenberg has been privileged to study with some of the major authorities on voice of our time including Scott McCoy, Marvin Keenze, Lindsey Christiansen, Jeanette LoVetri, Wendy LeBorgne, Katherine Green and Johan Sundberg.
 Additionally, she was selected to participate in the prestigious 2011 NATS Intern program at the University of Wisconsin: Eau Claire.
 She has adjudicated at several local festivals and has been in demand as a guest lecturer, particularly on subjects relating to voice science, vocal health and vocal pedagogy.

-Dr. Goldenberg’s doctoral dissertation focused on the use of singing lessons as an adjunctive airway clearance technique for Cystic Fibrosis.
+Dr. Goldenberg’s doctoral dissertation focused on the use of singing lessons as an adjunctive airway clearance technique for cystic fibrosis.
 She has presented her dissertation research and continuing research in the use of singing for respiratory ailments across the United States, Canada and Europe.
 Her article, “Singing for Respiratory Health: A Literature Review” was recently published in the peer-reviewed Journal of Voice.
 As an active and trained singing voice specialist, Dr. Goldenberg frequently assists injured singers, actors and other voice users referred to her from medical professionals and the voice community.
 Dr. Goldenberg currently serves as President of NATS Calgary.
-She teaches voice and pedagogy at Ambrose University, consults on vocal health at Breathe Well Physio, and maintains a private studio in Calgary where she lives with her husband and young sons.
+She teaches voice and pedagogy at Ambrose University, consults on vocal health at Breathe Well Physio, and maintains a private studio in Calgary.